-North Lanarkshire Council is the local authority and planning authority responsible for inter alia, the promotion of sustainable land use practices, land use planning and control within the boundary of North Lanarkshire.
+North Lanarkshire Council is the local authority and planning authority responsible for inter alia, the promotion of sustainable land use practices, land use planning &and control and economic development and regeneration within the boundary of North Lanarkshire.

 Stirling Council is the local authority responsible for inter alia, the promotion of sustainable land use practices, land use planning and control within the boundary of Stirling, outside the Cowal and Trossachs National Park.